 Is it possible to effectively speak without preparation?

-Speaking without preparation is a skill that can be learned and puts you at an advantage in more situations than you’d think.
-For example, if you’re ever asked for your opinion in a meeting, being able to respond on the spot will be very useful.
+Speaking without preparation is a skill you can learn, giving you an advantage in more situations than you’d think.
+For instance, if you’re ever asked for your opinion in a meeting, being able to respond on the spot will be very useful.

-Being a good public speaker takes practice but if you didn’t prepare anything, don’t worry, we’ve got you covered.
+Being a good public speaker takes practice, but if you didn’t prepare anything, don’t worry, I’ve got you covered.
 Here are some tips on how to speak without preparation: